 Please limit your correspondence to 2-3 pages; do not send original documents by mail as these will not be returned.
-If contacting us by e-mail, please be sure to put the description of your complaint in the body of your e-mail.
-We will be unable to discuss your case over the phone.

 Be sure to include your mailing address, e-mail address (if available), phone number, and DOC number (if applicable).
 If you write from a county jail or other temporary facility, please include the name and contact information of a close relative or friend who will always know where you are.

 In your letter, please describe in detail the incident or the issue that prompts you to request legal assistance: